Porter Sculpture Park

-Porter Sculpture Park is located just off Interstate 90 in Montrose, South Dakota (about 25 miles west of Sioux Falls, on the eastern edge of McCook County).
+Porter Sculpture Park is an outdoor sculpture park near Montrose, South Dakota.
+The sculpture park is located just adjacent to Interstate 90 and is about 25 miles west of Sioux Falls, on the eastern edge of McCook County).
 It is on the South Dakota Drift Prairie, only 1/4 of a mile off of the interstate.
-There are over 60 sculptures in the Park which is situated on 10 acres of tall grass prairie.
+There are over 60 sculptures in the park, which is situated on 10 acres of tallgrass prairie.

 Many of the sculptures, in the style of industrial art, were made with scrap metal, old farm equipment, or railroad tie plates.
 The largest sculpture in the park is a 60 ft bull head.
 This sculpture took three years to build, weighs 25 tons, and is equal in size to the heads of Mount Rushmore.
-Every sculpture in the park was made by Sculptor Wayne Porter.
-The Park is open May 15 - October 15 annually.
-Admission is $10 per adult, $5 ages 13–17, and free for ages 12 and under.
+Every sculpture in the park was made by Wayne Porter.

+The park is open May 15 – October 15 annually.
+Admission is $10 per adult, $5 for ages 13–17, and free for ages 12 and under.

-History of the Artist and Porter Sculpture Park
+History of the artist and Porter Sculpture Park

+Artist

-Artist: Wayne Porter is a sculptor who grew up in rural South Dakota and learned to weld as a child in his father's blacksmith shop.
+Wayne Porter is a sculptor who grew up in rural South Dakota and learned to weld as a child in his father's blacksmith shop.
 He has never taken an art class.
 He made his first small sculpture at the age of 10.

-After graduating from South Dakota State University in Brookings with degrees in political science and history, he was a sheep rancher for a few years and worked on sculptures when he had free time.
+After graduating from South Dakota State University in Brookings with degrees in political science and history, he was a sheep rancher for a few years and worked on sculptures in his free time.